cwi-dis/cwipc_registration_test/pointcloud-registration-test/paula/realsense-capture-automotive/recording2/readme.md

   There is a gap on her left.
 - Tried various things to get rid of the gap (like upping the correspondence, or repeating the ground-truth registration).
 Nothing worked.
 Maybe I accidntally moved paula's arm, so the ground truth isn't an actual ground truth?

+### Use the boxes registration

+Let's  a completely different angle.
+We have the good calibration from `../../../boxes-automotive-realsense/recording`.

+- First we copy the floor-aligned cameraconfig (also to cameraconfig-01.json`) and capture `02-paula-with-aligned-floor.ply`.
+- Analyze alignment for `mean`, both with floor and with `--ignorefloor`.
+  - Results are similarly-shaped as for the boxes.
+  - I have the impression (_need to verify_) that for most tiles it holds that `mode < mean-stddev`.
+Maybe not for camera 1, but it has a very large `mean`, and also its `mode` is the "second peak".
+We may be able to detect this.